 B. Plant Seeds

-5. Remove Seeds from water and put together your rootrainer pots.
+5. Remove Seeds from water and put together your root trainer pots.

-6. Add soil, a good organic garden soil, to each cell of the rootrainers.
+6. Add soil, good organic garden soil, to each cell of the root trainers.
 Pack soil well, but not super tight, it can cause the sprout to struggle to germinate.
 But you also do not want the soil so loose that when you water it spills out and moves the seed around or makes it go deeper.

 7. Place labels before you start adding seeds to each cell.
 I can’t begin to tell you how important it is.
 The worst is when you have forgotten and not have any idea after just a few minutes.
 I like to place each color where I have planned my garden, and track how healthy are the seeds and how fast they germinated or, any issues for future use.

 Make sure you use a garden pen so the ink won’t ware off.
 They are so good to use in the garden!

 8. Add one or two seeds to each cell.
 I only add one, it all depends on the condition and how old your seeds are.
 Germination rates will decrease as the years pass or if you keep the seeds in a very hot or humid location.

 Make a hole to place the seed that is around 1″ deep and cover with soil.
 Some seeds may vary, so make sure you are reading about the specific seed you are working with.